wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-4.md

 ## Investigation
 ### 1. PCAP Overview
-To begin the investigation, I will perform an initial overview of the PCAP, identifying bits of information which will assist in the overall investigation of the malware PCAP.
+Pre-investigation, I performed an initial overview of the PCAP, identifying bits of information which will assist in the overall investigation of the malware PCAP.

 - **Capture File Properties**
 ![image](https://github.com/user-attachments/assets/415bd1c8-28a8-4e53-a823-5a4de8678b44)